 So, how do you add monitoring to your deploys?
 First off, you need to identify the metrics that are important.
 This can be hard because they can be different for a canary than they are for your actual whole service.
 But if you look at the monitors for a given service, it can be a good place to start.

 If you don’t already canary changes—start doing it.
 It can be a challenge to do because you need to make sure APIs are compatible between revisions, but, it’s a really good way to make sure things are working.
-If you already canary, make sure it’s easy to identify the canary service through service discovery, or some sort of config file, or tagging in Datadog.
+If you already canary, make sure it’s easy to identify the canary servers through service discovery, or some sort of config file, or tagging in Datadog.